 - 65% of those surveyed agree that the city’s arts and cultural activities help companies attract and retain good employees.

 - 65% of those surveyed showed support for the Toronto City Council Executive Committee’s motion (January 10 2013) calling for a significant increase in direct arts investment.

 Bringing the City Alive 2014 was expanded to look at many aspects of arts engagement and value including connecting to cultural heritage.
 The results revealed how residents value the arts.

 - 70% of GTA residents regularly engage in the arts whether through attendance, volunteerism or donation.

-- 74% agree that the arts bring benefits to Toronto including attracting tourists, hightlighting the city’s diversity, and improving the economy.
+- 74% agree that the arts bring benefits to Toronto including attracting tourists, highlighting the city’s diversity, and improving the economy.

 - 62% feel that funding to the arts should be further increased.

-Bringing the City Alive was reimagine as our Toronto Arts Stats.
+Bringing the City Alive was reimagined as our Toronto Arts Stats.
 For more information, click here.